Indigenous Faculty

 Dr Pasang Yangjee Sherpa

-Assistant Professor, Lifeways in Indigenous Asia, Department of Asian Studies & Institute of Critical Indigenous Studies
+Assistant Professor, Department of Asian Studies & Institute of Critical Indigenous Studies

 Dr. Sherpa is a Sharwa anthropologist from Nepal whose research, writing and pedagogy focuses on climate change and Indigeneity among Himalayan communities, guided by the question: How do we live in the midst of dying?
 She is currently involved in two collaborative projects: The first, titled Transnational Sherpas, investigates what it means to be a Sherpa today; the second seeks just pathways for sustainable futures in the Anthropocene, and includes critical reflections on how the Intergovernmental Panel on Climate Change can open up space for Indigenous peoples and local communities.
 Dr. Sherpa is jointly appointed to the Institute for Critical Indigenous Studies (home department) and the Department of Asian Studies.